-Go ahead… Bing that phrase, “how to create a viral video.”
+Go ahead… Google that phrase, “how to create a viral video.”

 “Videos eliciting positive emotion, including joy and humor, are most likely to be forwarded,” says Rosanna Guadagno, Program Director for Social Psychology at the National Science Foundation.
 “Videos eliciting feelings of alertness and attentiveness are the next most likely to be forwarded.
 Clips that evoke negative arousal are near the bottom of the hierarchy, but still more likely to be forwarded than dull, non-emotional videos.”